ColonelPan1k/Cyberpunk-2020-Character-Creator/README.md

 # Cyberpunk-2020-Character-Creator
 This is a little thing I made to make Cyberpunk 2020 character creation a bit easier.
-I had a bit of fun and made a very basic console-type system to allocate skill points.
-So far there is no real in-program tutorial, but I'm trying to figure out the best way to implement that without it being too cumbersome.
-This code is quite messy, I'll get around to cleaning it up as soon as I have some spare time.
+I had a bit of fun and made a very basic REPL to allocate skill points and set different character values.
+In the future, I'd like to add some kind of scripted tutorial.
+I'm also reworking the REPL loop to be much cleaner.

 # Use
 For now, there are a few commands that can be used.